DevRajib/3.DevopsProject/README.md

 # 3-Tier Docker Deployment with GitHub Actions

-This guide will help you set up a 3-tier Docker deployment (React app, Django REST Framework (DRF) API, and a database) using GitHub Actions.
+To set up a three-tier Docker deployment (React frontend, Django Rest Framework API, and a Database) using GitHub Actions, you'll want to automate the deployment process to build and push Docker images to a container registry, followed by deploying these containers to a server or cloud service.
+Here is a guide to achieve this:

+# Overview of the setup:
+### 1.Frontend: React.js
+### 2.Backend: Django Rest Framework (DRF)
+### 3.Database: PostgreSQL (or any preferred database)

+# Steps Involved:

+### 1.Dockerize the Application: Create Dockerfile for each tier (Frontend, API, and Database).
+### 2.Compose Docker Setup: Use docker-compose to manage multi-container deployment.
+### 3.Set up GitHub Actions: Define CI/CD pipelines in a GitHub Actions workflow file to automate building, pushing, and deploying the Docker images.

 ## Step 1: Project Structure